VividCortex/go-database-sql-tutorial/retrieving.md

 Second, you should always check for an error at the end of the `for rows.Next()` loop.
 If there's an error during the loop, you need to know about it.
 Don't just assume that the loop iterates until you've processed all the rows.

-The error returned by `rows.Close()` is the only exception to the general rule that it's best to capture and check for errors in all database operations.
-If `rows.Close()` throws an error, it's unclear what is the right thing to do.
-Logging the error message or panicing might be the only sensible thing to do, and if that's not sensible, then perhaps you should just ignore the error.

-This is pretty much the only way to do it in Go.
-You can't get a row as a map, for example.
-That's because everything is strongly typed.
-You need to create variables of the correct type and pass pointers to them, as shown.

 Preparing Queries
 =================